Drwaley/Fifa2021--Data--Cleaning-Task/README.md

-## W/F,SM and IR columns Transformation
+## W/F, SM and IR columns Transformation

-These three columns has star "★" symbol added to the values.
-I replaced the star with blank by using replace value function then change the data type to whole number.
-Therefore, the column is cleaned and tarnsformed to be used for analysis.
+These three columns have a star "★" symbol added to the values.
+I replaced the star with blank by using the replace value function and then changed the data type to the whole number.
+Therefore, the column is cleaned and transformed to be used for analysis.

 Before                    | After